-Start FanTestic, create a new test, and ensure the test standard is being used is ASTM (see section 1.6).
+Start FanTestic, create a new test, and ensure the test standard is being used is USACE (see section Error!
+Reference source not found.).

-The Settings should be reviewed because this will dictate how the automatic test is to be performed, see section 1.9.
+The Settings should be reviewed because this will dictate how the automatic test is to be performed, see section Error!
+Reference source not found..
 The default settings can be changed before any test.

-Retrotec recommends starting at the highest possible target pressure and going down from there, as this will give the fastest test and will be the scenario most likely to have the entire test performed on the same Range.
+Retrotec recommends starting at the highest possible target pressure and going down from there, as this will give the fastest test and will be the scenario most likely to have the entire test performed on the same Range